Luigi-Pizzolito/English2KanaTransliteration/README.md

 // Create an instance of RomajiToKana with strict punctuation output romajiToKana := kanatrans.NewRomajiToKana(true)
 ```
-You may also use the function `kanatrans.convertToJapanesePunctuationRestricted` instead of `kanatrans.convertToJapanesePunctuation`.
+You may also use the function `kanatrans.ConvertToJapanesePunctuationRestricted` instead of `kanatrans.ConvertToJapanesePunctuation`.

 ### Custom callbacks to proccess Kanji, Kana, English & Punctuation
 Internally, the `AllToKana` proccess function uses a `KanjiSplitter` class to call `func(string) string` functions which handle Kanji, Kana, English and Punctuation respectively: